Halloween Spirit Tips: How to Create Haunted Live Streams

 You want your audience to feel the chills right from the start.

 • Lighting Is Key: Use dim lighting, but with a twist—flickering candles, red-tinted bulbs, or an eerie green glow can set the mood.
-Shadows should dominate the background, making everything appear more sinister.
-Experiment with smart lights for color shifts that occur at unpredictable moments.
+Shadows should creep across the background, heightening the suspense and locking your audience into the Halloween mood.
+Smart lighting that shifts colors unpredictably can make every moment unsettling.

 • Decorate Like a Haunted House: Scatter cobwebs across your set, hang creepy portraits, and place sinister props like skulls, black roses, or antique mirrors that seem to reflect shadows that aren’t there.
 Every corner of your streaming space should hint at lurking horrors.